richafnu/Viva/Viva/insights/advanced/admin/upload-org-data-subsequent.md

 4. To upload your file, select **Submit**.
 To cancel the upload, select **Cancel**.

 5. The **Import history** table shows the status of your deletion.
-    * Select the download icon to download a list of employees deleted within the past 30 days.
+    * Select the download icon to download a list of employees deleted by the operation.
+You can access the download link for up to 30 days.

 ## Field mapping